RoadToPurpose/HUAWEI/README.md

 | 6 | invalid argument value |

 ## Results of the program
-The results of the program are output to text files (see [File format](https://github.com/RoadToPurpose/HUAWEI#File-format)).
+The results of the program are output to text files (see [File format](##File format).
 If the random mode is specified, then matrix A is output to the file "matrixA.txt", and matrix B is output to the file "matrixB.txt".
 The result of the sequential algorithm is output to the "sequential.txt" file.
 The result of the parallel algorithm is output to the "parallel.txt" file.